ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 We will be utilising the first step- Reference guided assembly.
 We will use StringTie to perform transcriptome assembly.

 StringTie2 is a fast assembler of RNA-Seq alignments into potential transcripts.
-As a reference guided assembler, it takes advantage of an existing genome to which the reads are aligned.
+As a reference-guided assembler, it takes advantage of an existing genome to which the reads are aligned.
 It then builds splice graphs based on these alignments and uses the graphs to construct individual transcripts.

-It also offers optional de novo assembly step to assemble and quantitate full-length transcripts representing multiple splice variants for each gene locus.
+It also offers an optional de novo assembly step to assemble and quantitate full-length transcripts representing multiple splice variants for each gene locus.

 You can download StringTie from https://ccb.jhu.edu/software/stringtie/index.shtml.
 Add it to your PATH.